Note-taking apps for the data conscious

 ❌ Nay: Your notes are stored in their database in plain text.
 Your data is only encrypted in transit.
 It’s hard to organise lots of notes (please add folders!).
 Desktop writing experience could be improved.

-My current setup is pretty chaotic.
+My current setup is a bit chaotic.

 - Obsidian as a “second brain”.